Data Types

 Transcodes the audio to HLS AAC (.m3u8).

-Response: JSON (contains the URL to the M3U8 file on completion)
+Response: JSON for an asynchronous transcode job.
+The JSON will contain the URL to the M3U8 file on job completion.

 Browser support: all browsers (requires an audio player SDK with HLS support, like Video.js)